ZDaly/Homework6/README.md

 * There are six different locations, corresponding to the 5 boroughs and a 6th "Citywide" location
 * There 7 types of incidents, including one aggregrated level (as with location)
 * Date is stored in an annoying format.
 It is coded as YYYYMM, with no separator
 * The response time is really problematic.
 It is being read in as a factor of strings of the form mm:ss.
-ALas in this form it is pretty useless.
+Alas in this form it is pretty useless.

 How to replicate my analysis: